-Ruby Ribbon is basically an MLM clothing company.
-So, their product range is simply fashion.
+Ruby Ribbon is a clothing network marketing company.
 It is hardly the first company to do so and it won’t be the last either.
-For example, Peach, Agnes & Dora, W by Worth and the now infamous LuLaRoe all focus on the same concept.
+For example, Peach, Agnes & Dora, W by Worth, and the now-infamous LuLaRoe all focus on the same concept.
+However, Ruby Ribbon is also a little different, as the company focuses largely on underwear, shaping items, and swimwear.

-I can’t say whether these are any good but the reviews are positive.
+I can’t personally say whether the products are any good but the reviews are positive.
 That’s true even for larger cup sizes.
 For example, one review found them effective instead of a bra and she was a 40 DD.
 Other reviews suggest that they can work for larger sizes too.

 From what I’ve seen online, the outcome is impressive.
 It’s unusual to find any company that offers products like these for such a variety of sizes.
 I’m sure Ruby Ribbon isn’t the only option.
 But, at least the items are unusual.
 That’s important for making sales.

-The final product range is swimwear, which is also designed to be shaping.
+The final product range is swimwear.
+This isn’t designed to be shaping and the selection is very small.
 I don’t know that much about average sizes or prices for women’s swimwear, so I can’t really say if these are unusual or not.
-But, they’re likely to have similar advantages to the rest of the clothing.

 Ruby Ribbon is fairly transparent with their compensation plan, which is a shock actually.
 Most clothing MLMs seem to hide this information.
 It’s nice to find one that’s honest and upfront.